andlabs/libui/README.md

 * **17 June 2016**
 	* `uiMainSteps()` no longer takes any arguments and no longer needs to invoke a function to do the work.
 You still need to call it, but once you do, it will return immediately and you can then get right to your main loop.
+	* **CMake 3.1.0 is now required.** This is due to CMake's rapid development pace in the past few years adding things libui needs to build on as many systems as possible.
+If your OS is supported by libui but its repositories ship with an older version of CMake, you will need to find an updated one somewhere.

 * **16 June 2016**
 	* Added `uiWindowContentSize()`, `uiWindowSetContentSize()`, and `uiWindowOnContentSizeChanged()` methods for manipulating uiWindow content sizes.
 Note the use of "content size"; the size you work with does NOT include window decorations (titlebars, menus, etc.).